CristinaIzquierdo/CristinaIzquierdo/README.md

 # Hey!
 Fancy seeing you here!!

-###  🔭 I’m currently working on the development of a website to help Spanish doctors in the fight against covid.
+###  🔭 I’m currently studying for a higher degree in Web Application Development
-###  🌱 At the same time I'm studying programming, frontend, and databases.
+###  🌱 At the same time I'm studying web-design, Typescript, and databases.
-###  💬 Ask me about Java, Big Data, HTML and CSS.
+###  💬 Ask me about Java, SQL, HTML or CSS.
 ###  📫 How to reach me: cristinaizquierdo2000@gmail.com
 #### ⚡ Other things:
 ************************************************************************************************************************************